Music Recording Technology

 Associate in Science (A.S.)

 According to the Occupational Outlook Handbook, employment of broadcast and sound engineering technicians is expected to grow 9 percent from 2012 to 2022, about as fast as the average for all occupations.
-Growth is expected to stem from businesses, schools, and radio and television stations seeking new equipment to improve their audio and video capabilities.
+Growth is expected to stem from businesses, schools, and radio and television stations who are seeking employees to operate new equipment to improve their audio and video capabilities.